Resources

 Self-Editing for Fiction Writers: How to Edit Yourself into Print by Renni Browne & Dave King — A must have for improving the prose quality of your drafts.
 This book taught me how to see my manuscripts with fresh eyes.

-Writing in an Age of Silence by Sara Paretsky — I’ve got to give a shout-out to the Grande Dame of crime fiction who formed my favorite professional organization, Sisters in Crime.
+Writing in an Age of Silence by Sara Paretsky — I’ve got to give a shout-out to the Grande Dame of crime fiction who formed one of my favorite professional organizations, Sisters in Crime.

 Podcasts: